amitsaran/aws-iot/README.md

         IoTclient.configureMQTTOperationTimeout(5)
         IoTclient.connect()

 3. Keep publishing messages to the IoT topic.
-Also subscribe to the same topic with a callback function.
+Also, subscribe to the same topic with a callback function.
 If everything is configured properly, you should receive these messages in the subscribed email id.

         def on_message_receive(client, userdata, message):
             print("Received a new message: ")